 Changes in the fair value of derivatives that are designated and qualified as fair value hedges are recognized in profit and loss immediately together with any changes in the fair value of the hedged asset or liability that is attributable to the hedged risk.
-The effective portion of changes in the fair value of the interest rate swaps and the changes in the fair value of the hedged risk are recognized in the 'net interest income' line item of the income statement.
+The effective portion of changes in the fair value of the interest rate swaps and the changes in the fair value of the hedged item attributable to the hedged risk are recognized in the 'net interest income' line item of the income statement.
 Any ineffectiveness is recognized in profit and loss in 'net trading income'.